ahmedelsensar11/ecommerce-api/README.md

     - c.
 Store shipping cost.
 - response with final detailed invoice

-> **Hint:**  To avoid misunderstanding for me, The merchants can add products and (Plus point) merchant can adding with multible language for the same product .
+> **Hint:**  To avoid misunderstanding for me, The merchants can add products and (Plus point) merchant can adding details with multible language for the same product .

 ## Program design and archtecture :
 - the program foucses on back-end development